mishani0x0ef/mishani0x0ef/README.md

 | Testing              | `Moq`, `NUnit`, `NSubstitute`                           |
 | Other                | a bit of `Python` with `Flask`                          |

-> 💡 I strongly believe that API should be easy to use, must have good public documentation (e.g Swagger), and should be easy to build, test, and maintain.
+> 💡 I strongly believe that API should be easy to use, must be well documented, and should be easy to build, test, and maintain.

 ### Front-end